Lieutenant Commander

 30

-Alec Carrie was born on 2 March 1895, the son of George Carrie and Helen Kempt Carrie of Wallington, Surrey.
-He joined the Royal Navy as a Cadet at HMS BRITANNIA on 15 January 1908 and, by December 1914, he was serving in the Battleship HMS BELLEROPHON.
+Alec Carrie was born in Highbury, London, on 2 March 1895, the son of George Carrie (a stockbroker’s agent) and Helen Kempt Carrie (née Bissett) of Wallington, Surrey.
+He joined the Royal Navy as a Cadet at HMS BRITANNIA on 15 January 1908, was promoted to Midshipman on 15 September 1912 and was appointed to the battleship HMS BELLEROPHON.

 His date of joining submarines is not established but, in February 1916, he was appointed to HMS C10 as First Lieutenant.
 This was followed by an appointment as First Lieutenant of E44 in September 1916.
 He was promoted Acting Lieutenant on 15 November 1916 and, on 13 December 1917, he was appointed to the Submarine Depot Ship HMS THAMES at Portsmouth ‘for the Periscope Course’.

-He was appointed to HMS DOLPHIN for HMS M1 in Command to date November 1924.
+After an appointment to The Submarine Depot Ship HMS VULCAN ‘for the requalifying Course for Submarine CO’s’, he was appointed to HMS DOLPHIN ‘for Command of Submarines M1 and M2 in Reserve’ to date November 1924.
 M1 was lost with all hands on 12 November 1925, when the submarine was in collision with the Merchant Vessel SS VIDAR off Portland.

-He was married to Cecily Carrie (née Lait), who lived at Lee on Solent, and he is commemorated on the Family Gravestone in the Eastern Cemetery at Highgate in London.
+He was married to Cecily Carrie (née Lait), who lived at Lee on Solent, and whom he had married in the Parish Church in Frimley, Surrey, on 3 December 1924.
+He is commemorated on the family gravestone in the Eastern Cemetery at Highgate in London.